BeyondCy/Keyboard-Recorder/README.md

         Click:mouse left up(922, 51)22:42:42
         Click:mouse left up(922, 50)22:42:43

-### VERSION 2
+### Beta Testing Version
- The V2 is an encrypted one,which is THE FINAL WORK (Using base64 and url encode, with several other [.replace()] ) you can use the unencrypter.py to get it readable.
+ The Beta Testing Version is an encrypted one,which is THE FINAL WORK (Using base64 and url encode, with several other [.replace()] ) you can use the unencrypter.py to get it readable.

 #### Analyzer.py in both path allows you to create an excel table with elected data for other future analyzes.
  However, support in Chinese isn't good enough, still working on it.
 Other function like sending the .txt file to mail box and delet the local record file, are still in developing.